client-studio/wp-ai/README.md

 2. Type your editing request in the chat
 3. Review the proposed changes in the diff viewer
 4. Apply or discard changes as needed

-## Requirements

-- WordPress 5.8 or higher
-- PHP 7.4 or higher
-- OpenAI API key or compatible AI service

 ## Development